KiandaBPM/docs/content/docs/low-code/_index.md

 The Ember.js environment provides you with the **tools** to develop your applications, like libraries, templates, models and so on.
 One of the tools used more specifically used building Kianda form components is the **Handlebars templating library** described below.

 The beauty of Ember.js is that it allows you can create advanced web applications with less code.
-To read more about Ember.js go to https://guides.emberjs.com/release/ and also [Best practices](/docs/low-code/best-practices/) for information on using the Ember inspector to view existing code.
+To read more about Ember.js go to https://guides.emberjs.com/release/ and also best practices [Using the Ember Inspector](/docs/low-code/using-the-ember-inspector/) for information on using the Ember inspector to view existing code.

 ### Handlebars ![Handlebars](/images/handlebars.png)